top of page

 PE: Students will work on warm-ups, stretching, physical exercise and team building games.
 This will include outside time when the weather is appropriate.
 12 weeks or year-round at the parents' option.
 Curriculum to be developed by the teachers.

 Spanish: Students will learn basic words and conversations in Spanish.
 This is a 12-week class.
-Curriculum already in place (Homeschool Languages).
+Curriculum by World Languages.
+Offered as an alternative to Music.

 Ukulele: Learn how to read music, play some tunes and become proficient playing the ukulele. $$ (Parents will need to purchase the instrument.)
-Open to SIX students in 2nd-5th grades.
+Open to SIX students in 2nd-6th grades.
 Curriculum to be developed by the teachers.
-Afternoon only in the 1st semester.
+Afternoon only in the 2nd semester.

 Grade 5